SirSeim/SPFY/docs/Detailed_Design_Specification.md

 **7.2.2.1 Client Profile CSU Description**

 Description: Module that implements the functionality for displaying information associated with a specific client profile in the database.
-Attributes:
+Attributes: Viewing/editing profile information, viewing/adding existing flags to client, viewing/editing/creating case notes associated with client, adding/deleting documents associated with client.

 **7.2.3 Data Browser CSC Description**

 Description: Module that implements functionality for displaying and querying the contents of the tables contained in the database as rows in a table.
 Each row displays the values contained in each table row for the filter specified.
-Attributes: Runs a search, populates the table, allows view of detail
+Attributes: Runs a search, populates the table, allows view of detail.

 A page allowing the user to search and view the entire database.
-The user can then generate queries in the query builder, with results being displayed in the Filter Table.
-They can click on rows in the Filter table to see the content of the table in a more easily readable form within the Detail Pane.
+The user can then generate queries in the query builder, with results being displayed in the Filter table.
+Users can click on rows in the Filter table to see the content of the table in a more easily readable form within the Detail Pane.
 The ability to generate reports based on the query given is also available.

 **7.2.3.1 Query Builder CSU Description**